HBTGmbH/allocation-example/CFA-GRADLE.md

 * Look at your locally available Docker images, e.g. on the command line with `docker images`
 * Run the newly built image, e.g. on the command line with `docker run -it -p 8080:8080 allocationapplication:0.0.1-SNAPSHOT`
 * Navigate to http://localhost:8080

+## Task 7 - Platforms and Multi-Projects

+* We have a lot of options when it comes to structuring projects, e.g. _mono-repo_ vs. _multi-repo_, _source sets_ vs. _subprojects_
+* These options can often be combined, while others benefit each other, e.g. mono-repos are typically structured using multi-projects
+  * source sets can be used to structure code that has separate dependency graphs and does not rely on compilation results, e.g. `test` and `integration-test`
+  * multi-projects can be used to either [structure a single component](https://docs.gradle.org/current/userguide/multi_project_builds.html), or a [larger software](https://docs.gradle.org/current/userguide/structuring_software_products.html#structure_large_projects) that is kept in a mono-repo
+* Multi-projects often include a [platform project](https://docs.gradle.org/current/userguide/java_platform_plugin.html) that is used to define **common dependencies and versions** for all involved projects
+* Structuring platforms, domain and service code in separate projects also provides a way to simplify **fixtures code sharing**

+Goals:
+* Understand the basic multi-project structure
+* Understand how platforms work to share dependency versions between project
+* Understand what fixtures are and how they can be shared between projects

+Your Tasks:
+* Compare the original `cfa-gradle` branch and the `cfa-gradle-multi` branch.
+What is the first difference that meets the eye when looking at the root directory?
+* Open the `platform` subproject.
+What is the difference between this subproject and the others?
+How is the `build.gradle.kts` different?
+* The `platform` subproject is used by both the `domain-model` and the `app` subprojects, while the `domain-model` subproject is itself again used by the `app` subproject.
+Can you find ot how? (take a look at the `build.gradle.kts` files)
+* Test fixtures are a way of fixing test data to share between tests, often by creating a utility class that provides static constructor methods for objects that are used repeatedly.
+Where are the fixtures in this project, and what might be an advantage of defining them this way?
+* The integration tests in the `app` project are not using the fixtures provided by the `domain-model` project, but are using duplicates.
+Is this necessary?
+If not, do something about it.